ElVit/hassio-addons/lftp-diy/DOCS.md

 ### Option: `parallel`

-If this option is set to 'many_small_files' or 'few_large_files', multiple files will be copied at the same time.
+If this option is set to 'many-small-files' or 'few-large-files', multiple files will be copied at the same time.
 This may accelerate your sync job but be aware that it may also slow down your machine while the sync job is running.

 ### Option: `copy_hidden_files`